andrey-austin/wordCookie/README.md

 Download the file:
   git clone https://github.com/andrey-austin/wordCookie.git

+Move into directory:
+cd wordCookie

 Make executable:
-  chmod +x wordCookie.py
+  chmod +x wordcookie.py

-Run wordCookie:
+Run wordcookie:
 type: python into the terminal, followed by the script name, then the word/letters you want to find.
 See example below.

-python wordCookie.py word
+python wordcookie.py word